VuyisileSicwebu/git-basic-exercises/README.md

 This is the first commit in the git excecises

-Thia is a change, the third one
+This is a change, the third one

+Some change